-Pacific Pilotage Authority: The PPA has produced a brochure "Safe Boating in Deep Sea Shipping Navigation Areas" that is available for download at: ppa.gc.ca/text/publications/PPA\safety\october26\web\final\s.pdf
+Pacific Pilotage Authority: The PPA has produced a brochure "Safe Boating in Deep Sea Shipping Navigation Areas" that is available Download at: ppa.gc.ca/sites/default/files/2019-07/PPA%20Safe%20Navigation%202019%20Web%20E.pdf

 Boating Safety App: Available for download is a Discover Boating app for smartphones.
-It provides information about the key rules, quidelines and best practices to help boaters stay safe on water.
+It provides information about the key rules, guidelines and best practices to help boaters stay safe on water.
 Download at: discoverboating.ca/safe-boating-app